Asmojane/code-n-create/thoughts/univers_individuels_EN.md

+# Introduction

+> *The real is relative and depends on the observer.*
+>
+> *Relativity and Interdependence of Elements*
+>
+> *There is no single reality.
+There are as many worlds and realities as there are observers.
+Each individual lives in their own universe, shaped by their perceptions, beliefs, and experiences.
+The world I perceive is not the same as yours, and these personal universes only gain substance when they collide, when they interact with each other.*
+>
+> *This concept ties directly to the idea that the real is infinite.
+What we call “the real” is actually just a compromise between all perspectives.
+Reality exists only because our worlds collide, and we manage to find some kind of common ground between our divergent perceptions.*
+>
+> *In this view, the observer creates reality.
+What we see and perceive depends entirely on the context we find ourselves in.
+This means that there is no “objective” reality that exists outside the interaction between the individual and their environment.*

 # Relativity and Interdependence: The Meeting of Individual Multiverses

 The idea that each individual perceives reality differently is not just an intuition or a metaphor.
 It’s a reality: **there are as many universes as there are spectators**.
 At every moment, **my reality is only the result of my interpretation**, shaped by my experiences, my thoughts, and my beliefs.
 And when our universes meet, neutral reality doesn’t exist; it is never fixed or objective.